-Maggie Haas is a research assistant in the early childhood development program area.
+Maggie Haas is a senior research assistant in the early childhood development program area.
 Maggie graduated from Duke University with a bachelor’s degree in psychology, a certificate in human development, and a minor in environmental science and policy.
 Her research interests include multiracial identities, kindergarten readiness, refugee youth adjustment, in-group biases in children, and the transition to college.
 As a research assistant in the Duke Identity and Diversity Lab, she explored her interests in social psychology through a developmental lens by studying the social identities of both children and college-aged students in and around Durham, NC.

 In her final year at Duke, Maggie also found a passion for education when she completed a teaching fellowship that put her in a classroom setting teaching an introductory psychology course.
 This opportunity allowed her to explore the many different areas of psychology, while focusing on the principles of successful teaching.